flutter-news-app-full-source-code/flutter-news-app-mobile-client-full-source-code/README.md

     - **Type-Safe, Declarative Routing:** Navigation is managed by **GoRouter**, using named routes for a well-structured and maintainable navigation system.
 > **📈 Your Advantage:** The app is built on a clean, modern architecture that's easy to understand and maintain.
 It's solid and built to last.

-### 📱 Adaptive UI for All Screens
-- Built with `flutter_adaptive_scaffold`, the app offers responsive navigation and layouts that look great on both phones and tablets.
-> **↔️ Your Advantage:** Deliver a consistent and optimized UX across a wide range of devices effortlessly.

 ---